hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_cassandra_cluster.html.markdown

 A `identity` block supports the following:

 * `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Cassandra Cluster.
 The only possible value is `SystemAssigned`.

+---

+A `prometheus_endpoint` block supports the following:

+* `ip_address` - (Required) The Host Name or IP Address where the prometheus endpoint containing data about the managed Cassandra nodes can be reached.

 ## Attributes Reference